razgarabedi/imagedropify/README.md

 5. Save the file and exit the editor.
 6. Restart your application: `pm2 restart imagedrop`

-The user is now an administrator and can access the `/admin/dashboard`.
+The user with "admin" role can then access the `/admin/dashboard`.

 ### Step 6: Build the Application